 Master of Nursing Science

-International students on a student visa are required to study in Adelaide and complete courses on campus in face-to-face learning environments.
+Note: International students on a student visa are required to study on campus in Adelaide.

 Choose your applicant type to view the relevant admissions information for this program.